slavagu/ConsoleAppLauncher/readme.md

 It captures all the output generated in the console and provides simple interface to start and close console app.

 For rationale [see this SO question](http://stackoverflow.com/questions/186822/capturing-console-output-from-a-net-application-c).

+This library is released under The MIT License (MIT).